jbcodeforce/jbcodeforce.github.io/docs/aws.md

 DNS records Time to Live (TTL), is set to get the web browser to keep the DNS resolution in cache.
 High TTL is around 24 hours, low TTL at 60s will make more DNS calls.
 TTL should be set to strike a balance between how long the value should be cached vs how much pressure should go on the DNS.
 Need to define the TTL for the app depending on the expected deployment model.

-A hosted zone is a container that holds information about how you want to route traffic for a domain.
+A hosted zone is a container that holds information about how we want to route traffic for a domain.
 Two types are supported: public or private within a VPC.

 Route 53 is a registrar.
 We can buy domain name.